Vancomycin: Acquired resistance

-Variant of vancomycin has been tested that binds to the resistant D-lactic acid variation in vancomycin-resistant bacterial cell walls, and also binds well to the original target (vancomycin-susceptible bacteria).
+A variant of vancomycin has been tested that binds to the resistant D-lactic acid variation in vancomycin-resistant bacterial cell walls and also binds well to the original target (vancomycin-susceptible bacteria).

-"Re-gained" vancomycin
+"Regained" vancomycin

-In 2020 a team at the University Hospital Heidelberg (Germany) re-gained the antibacterial power of vancomycin by modifying the molecule with a cationic oligopeptide.
+In 2020 a team at the University Hospital Heidelberg (Germany) regained vancomycin's antibacterial power by modifying the molecule with a cationic oligopeptide.
 The oligopeptide consists of six arginin units in Position VN.
 In comparison to the unmodified vancomycin the activity against vancomycin-resistant bacteria could be enhanced by a factor of 1,000.
 This pharmacon is still in preclinical development.
-Therefore, a potential approval will take several more years.

 History

-Vancomycin was first isolated in 1953 by Edmund Kornfeld (working at Eli Lilly) from a bacteria in a soil sample collected from the interior jungles of Borneo by a missionary, Rev. William M. Bouw (1918–2006).
+Vancomycin was first isolated in 1953 by Edmund Kornfeld (working at Eli Lilly) from a bacteria in a soil sample collected from the interior jungles of Borneo by a missionary, William M. Bouw.
 The organism that produced it was eventually named Amycolatopsis orientalis.
-The original indication for vancomycin was for the treatment of penicillin-resistant Staphylococcus aureus.
+The original indication for vancomycin was to treat penicillin-resistant Staphylococcus aureus.

-The compound was initially called compound 05865, but was eventually given the generic name vancomycin, derived from the term "vanquish".
-One advantage that was quickly apparent was that staphylococci did not develop significant resistance, despite serial passage in culture media containing vancomycin.
+The compound was initially called compound 05865, but was later given the generic name vancomycin, derived from the term "vanquish".
+One quickly apparent advantage was that staphylococci did not develop significant resistance, despite serial passage in culture media containing vancomycin.
 The rapid development of penicillin resistance by staphylococci led to its being fast-tracked for approval by the Food and Drug Administration.
 In 1958, Eli Lilly first marketed vancomycin hydrochloride under the trade name Vancocin.

 Vancomycin never became the first-line treatment for S. aureus for several reasons: